jackowayed/jackowayed.github.com/resume.markdown

 [code](http://github.com/jackowayed/pi-calc/tree)

+### Shell

+I've just started helping on [autojump](http://github.com/joelthelion/autojump/tree/master), which is kind of like cdargs, but it learns.

 ### School

 I achieve very highly in school.
 I attend the 41st-best public school in the nation, as ranked by US News & World Report, and I have #1 class rank in the junior class.